ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

    <a href= "https://docs.google.com/document/d/1VrQf7wFIEIu7qfOg7FYUTeNWrdrRsPw4eJSdehhz4dM/edit?usp=sharing" style="text-decoration:underline" target="_blank" >Google document</a>

 Let's go back to the spellchecker that we created in Unit 6.
-Remember that it used linear search to find a word in the dictionary.
-The dictionary file is actually in alphabetical order though, so we could have used a much faster binary search.

 Here is a version of the spellchecker below that reads the dictionary file into an ``ArrayList``.
+The advantage of using an ``ArrayList`` instead of an array for the dictionary is that we do not need to know or declare the size of the dictionary in advance.

+In Unit 6, we used linear search to find a word in the dictionary.
+However, the dictionary file is actually in alphabetical order.
+We could have used a much faster binary search algorithm!
+Let's see how much faster we can make it.

 Write a linear search method and a binary search method to search for a given word in the dictionary using the code in this lesson as a guide.
 You will need to use ``size`` and ``get(i)`` instead of [] to get an element in the ``ArrayList`` dictionary at index i.
 You will need to use the ``equals`` and ``compareTo`` methods to compare Strings.
 Have the methods return a count of how many words they had to check before finding the word or returning.

 .. activecode:: challenge7-5-search-coding
     :language: java